bridgecrewio/yor/docs/3.Custom Taggers/Custom_tagger_YAML.md

 The Yor framework uses YAML configuration files to support advanced rules when applying custom tags.
 Users can define tagging enforcement rules that are specific to their organization’s needs.
-YAML based custom tagging enables you to have different tags for different resource types and existing resource tags.
+YAML based custom tagging enables you to have different tags for different existing resource tags.

 ## Running YAML based
 In the CLI, define the path of the YAML configuration file that you want to apply.
 For example: